 However, the subsequent division of land into fenced ‘selections’ or farms meant that the traditional owners were increasingly displaced.
 We acknowledge this history and acknowledge Elders past and present.

 The stories you will find in our museum relate to a group of Northern Italians who arrived here from 1882.
 They carved out their little farms in a foreign land, making this place their home for the next fifty years.

-When you visit our museum, start to your left, with the displays along the front window.
-Explore stories of the torrid journey that eventually brought the Italians here.
-They left a land where deep poverty and political turmoil drove them to seek a better place, only to find they had been deceived by an unscrupulous Frenchman.
+When you visit our museum, start from your left, with the displays along the front window.
+Explore stories of the tragic journey that eventually brought the Italians here.
+They left Italy where deep poverty and political turmoil created a need a better place.
+Along the journey at Port Breton, they found they been deceived by an unscrupulous Frenchman, the Marquis de Rays.

 Come inside and imagine this isolated settlement hewn out of the woodland.
 In these sour soils the Italians grew grapevines, vegetables and fruit trees; made salami, cheese and wine kept in mud cellars; built a school and a Catholic Church; played bocce and hosted dances.
 They were joined by others to become – for a time – a diverse, multicultural community.

 Giacomo Piccoli: From the Beginning to the End

 One man epitomises what many remember about New Italy.

 Giacomo Piccoli lived alone on his property ‘Paradise’, well after signs of a settlement had disappeared.